 Simple English definitions for legal terms

-Read a random definition: singular
+Read a random definition: official principal

 A direct confession is when a person admits to committing a crime either in writing or by speaking.
 It includes details about the crime and is different from an admission, which is a statement that implies guilt.
 A coerced confession is obtained by force or threats, while an involuntary confession is induced by police or other authorities who make promises, coerce, or deceive the suspect.
 An oral confession is not written down, while a plenary confession is believed to be conclusive against the person who made it.
 A voluntary confession is given freely, without any benefit or punishment promised, threatened, or expected.